-Coal baron to Trump: 'Temper' your coal job promises
+Top coal exec to Trump: 'Temper' your coal job promises

 Wall Street analysts, like Murray, believe that coal faces tall odds in mounting a meaningful comeback in the short term.

-"Stay away, or be cautious, on dirty power," Brian Shin, U.S. electric utility analyst at Bank of America Merrill Lynch, said at a recent conference.
+"Stay away, or be cautious, on dirty power," Brian Chin, U.S. electric utility analyst at Bank of America Merrill Lynch, said at a recent conference.

 He argued that natural gas has been the major driver of coal plant troubles and renewable energy sources like wind and solar continue to get cheaper.

-"The trend toward clean and green has been halted, but not reversed," Shin said.
+"The trend toward clean and green has been halted, but not reversed," Chin said.

 Longer term, Murray is optimistic that coal will "come back slightly" thanks to the development of technology that allows plants to use less coal and create fewer emissions.